-n/a

-< Provider Self-Report Data

-Activity Details:

 The State, through its contractor CCME, administers an annual survey to measure provider satisfaction with the PIHPs' performance.
-The survey includes provider satisfaction with claims submissions, timeliness of payments, assistance from the PIHPs and communication with the PIHPs.
+The survey includes provider satisfaction with claims submissions, timeliness of payments, assistance from the PIHPs and communications with the PIHPs.

 Survey results are analyzed to create a composite and to measure provider satisfaction with the PIHPs.
-This information is used to identify issues related to the impact of managed car programs on providers.
+This information is used to identify issues related to the impact of managed care programs on providers.
 DHB reviews these results and may require a written plan to address areas of low performance.
-Efforts to improve provider satisfaction are reviewed as part of EQR process.
+Efforts to improve provider satisfaction are reviewed as part of the EQR process.

 Survey of providers

 Focus groups

+r.

 Test 24/7 PCP Availability

 Activity Details:

-n/a

-PIHPs are required to conduct statistically valid sample utilization management (UM) reviews on required utilization measures.
+s.
+Utilization Review (e.g. ER, non-authorized specialist requests) Activity Details: PIHPs are required to conduct statistically valid sample utilization management (UM) reviews on required utilization measures.
 The PIHPs perform ongoing monitoring of UM data, on-site review results and claims data review.
 DHB reviews the PIHP utilization review process.
 PIHPs analyze over and under-utilization through the use of regular utilization and outlier reports.
 Data related to the utilization review are reported in the PIHP quality report and are reviewed DHB annually.